ds-04/amanda_deploy/README.md

 # Overriding config

-You should use vars/main.yml within the relevant roles.
-E.g. server configuration role.
+You should use vars/main.yml within the server roles.
+The client role vars/main.yml is a link back to the server role vars/main.yml to ease management.

 # Getting started and running playbooks/tasks